|Home||Queens||Honey Production||Employment||Contact Us||Research & Publications||Tours||Items For Sale||Links||FAQs|

 58968 cells / 21 days = 2808

-A queen would need to lay 2808 eggs per day to fill up the single with brood.
+A queen would need to lay 2808 eggs per day to fill up a 9 frame single with brood.
+We now use a 10 frame single.
 While she might be able to do that for a very short time, she cannot sustain that.
 So, yes there is enough room for a queen to lay eggs.

 However, there is never enough room for large patches of drone cell.
 Nor during the summer is there room to store excess unused crystallized honey.top